jefdaj/electionguard-cardano/milestone2/pubsub2-aiken/README.md

-# pubsub2: post CIDs to preview testnet
+# pubsub2: post CIDs to preview testnet using ipfs, aiken, pycardano

 Instead of `new_cids.txt`, this version will post CIDs on the preview testnet: